ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/input.rst

     :align: center
     :height: 300px

-These variable condition reactors terminate after a defined number of consecutive successfully terminating iterations (``nSimsTerm``).
+These variable condition reactors run a defined number of times (``nSimsTerm``) each reactor cycle.
 Use of these reactors tends to improve treatment of reaction conditions that otherwise would be between reactors and reduce the number of simulations needed by focusing on reaction conditions at which the model terminates earlier.
 An example with sensitivity analysis at a specified reaction condition is available below::

 	simpleReactor(